Green Plumbing and Water Conservation Tips for 2017

 Practice Green Grooming

-There are numerous small yet effective measures you can take to minimize water consumption while cleaning and grooming.
-For instance, wet your toothbrush and immediately turn off the faucet, or soak your razors in a few inches of warm water instead of continuously rinsing them with running water.
-Whenever you can shut off the faucet and prevent water from flowing needlessly, you are making a positive contribution.
+There are many little, yet effective things you can do to reduce the amount of water you use while cleaning and grooming yourself.
+For starters, wet your toothbrush and then immediately turn off the faucet.
+You can also soak your razors in a few inches of warm water instead of rinsing them off with running water.
+In other words, anytime you can shut off the faucet and stop water from running, you’re doing a good deed.

-Fun fact: In addition to benefiting the environment, fixing minor leaks can also save you money.
-According to the EPA, being diligent about fixing leaks can reduce your water bill by up to 10%.
+Random Fact: In addition to saving the environment, fixing simple leaks will also save you money.
+According to the EPA, being diligent when it comes to leaks can take about 10 percent off your water bill.

 Check the Water Pressure